-Breach of contract and breach of trust litigation
+Breach of trust litigation

 - Assisting with a royalties dispute involving a high-profile band;